Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Conclusions

 \section{Conclusions}

 In order to steal secret information from crypto-capable ICs, a rogue element within the foundry may insert a side-channel trojan.
 The SCT architecture described in this work has the advantage of not violating any design specification of the target circuit, nor is any datapath obstructed.
-This is all possible because of the use of an ECO flow for inserting our SCT.
+This is all possible because of the use of an ECO flow for inserting SCTs.
 Since this feature is readily available, adversaries may maliciously utilize it.

 Our findings and results from the validation of our ASIC prototype demonstrated the feasibility of the framework -- from the layout inspection to the actual attack.
-The attack was successful for all 25 samples available, succesfully extracting the cryptokey via power signatures.
+The attack was successful for all 25 samples available, successfully extracting the cryptokey via power signatures.
 The measurements have also demonstrated the robustness of the SCT against skews from the manufacturing process.

-For our testchip, all the 4 SCTs were inserted in less than two hours.
+For our testchip, all 4 SCTs were inserted in less than two hours.
 Consequently, the attack would be viable in a real fabrication-time attack.
-As a venue for future work, we intend to improve the search of security-relevant nodes for inserting hardware trojans in order to understand if a capable adversary is able to execute a ``blind'' yet successful insertion, i.e., one that does not require prior information and/or knowledge about the targeted core.
+As a venue for future work, we intend to improve the search of security-relevant nodes for inserting hardware trojans in order to understand if a capable adversary is able to execute a ``blind'' yet successful insertion.
+This line of work has already been pursued in \cite{iccad_rtrojan}, but we believe that, when armed with an ECO-based insertion engine, there are still many other ways in which a clever adversary can succeed.